 Most health insurance companies exclude coverage for cosmetic surgical operations or any complications that might occur from cosmetic surgery.
-If the procedure corrects a breathing problem or marked deformity after a nasal fracture, a portion may be covered.
+If the procedure corrects a breathing problem or marked deformity after a nasal fracture or cleft lip and/or palate, a portion or all may be covered.
 Many insurance plans exclude coverage for secondary or revisionary surgery.
 Please carefully review your health insurance subscriber-information pamphlet.